-Symptoms and signs caused by trauma or gout develop rapidly; those caused by another systemic disorder develop gradually.
+Symptoms and signs of bursitis caused by trauma or gout develop rapidly; those caused by another systemic disorder (eg, rheumatoid arthritis) develop gradually.
 Pain, swelling, and warmth around the heel are common, as are difficulty walking and wearing shoes.
 The bursa is tender.
 Initially, the swelling is localized anterior to the Achilles tendon but in time extends medially and laterally.

-X-rays are taken to rule out fracture and to reveal erosive calcaneal changes characteristic of chronic rheumatoid arthritis, gout, or other systemic rheumatic diseases.
+Radiographs are taken to rule out fracture and to reveal erosive calcaneal changes characteristic of chronic rheumatoid arthritis, gout, or other systemic rheumatic diseases.
 MRI is helpful to distinguish between a posterior talar process fracture and os trigonum syndrome.

-A corticosteroid/anesthetic injection, nonsteroidal anti-inflammatory drugs (NSAIDs), and warm or cold compresses may be effective.
+A corticosteroid/anesthetic injection, nonsteroidal anti-inflammatory drugs (NSAIDs), and warm or cold compresses may be effective in patients with bursitis.
 Care must be taken to inject only the bursal sac and not the tendon proper because tendon injection may lead to tendon weakening or tearing, predisposing to subsequent rupture (see Considerations for Using Corticosteroid Injections Considerations for Using Corticosteroid Injections Most foot problems result from anatomic disorders or abnormal function of articular or extra-articular structures (see figure ).
 Less commonly, foot problems reflect a systemic disorder (see... read more ).